The Han — China's Majority Ethnic Group

 Chinese wood architecture was their forte.
 They developed their own indigenous wood construction techniques that were the best in the world for literally riding out China's frequent large earthquakes with little or no damage.
 This is because they made their buildings tied together with flexible joints that allow buildings to flex, and their buildings were not firmly planted into a foundation but sat loose on the ground to move with the earth tremors.
 Their wood buildings proved very durable over the centuries.
 Their ancient wood buildings, such as the Forbidden City, were unique, highly practical, durable, and well adapted to the weather, tectonics, and culture of the people.

 Chinese clothing or "hanfu" (漢服 Hànfú literally means 'Han clothing') has always had a distinctive look that also was adopted by other East Asian countries.
 Since the Shang era, the rulers preferred silk, and commoners wore clothing made of other materials such as linen, cotton, and animal skins.

 But by the time of the Han empire, the silk industry grew so large that it was a major Han export, and the higher classes as well as the rulers wore it.
 Silk exports brought much wealth to the empire.
 It wasn't until the Qing Dynasty (1644–1912) era that peasants could legally wear silk.

-For more about the history of Chinese clothing, see History of Traditional Chinese Clothes, and to read about Chinese traditional clothes styles, see Traditional Chinese Clothes — Hanfu, Tang Suit, Qipao, Zhongshan Suit.
+To read about Chinese traditional clothes styles, see Traditional Chinese Clothes — Hanfu, Tang Suit, Qipao, Zhongshan Suit.

 Han Cuisines: Delicious and Varied